Duty to Defend in Litigation: Strategic Insights for Policyholders and Insurers

 Kevin V. Small | Hunton

-Kevin is a commercial litigator focusing on insurance coverage disputes and counseling on behalf of policyholders.
-His educational background and prior experience as an insurance broker and advisor provide him with a deep understanding of the insurance industry, enhancing his ability to represent policyholders across a broad spectrum of policies.
-Kevin regularly represents clients in connection with claims under policies providing coverage for commercial property, cyber, builders’ risk, D&O, E&O, general liability, and representations and warranties.
-He also represents clients in professional liability matters, such as insurance broker malpractice.
+Kevin V. Small is a partner at Hunton Andrews Kurth in New York and a commercial litigator focused on insurance coverage disputes on behalf of policyholders.
+His background as a former insurance broker and advisor gives him a deep understanding of the industry across a broad range of policies, and he regularly represents clients on claims involving commercial property, cyber, builders’ risk, D&O, E&O, general liability, and representations and warranties.
+He also helps clients recover under surety bonds and handles professional liability matters such as insurance broker malpractice.
+Kevin writes extensively on insurance coverage, presents to industry professionals, has been quoted in prominent publications, and contributes to the firm’s Insurance Recovery Blog.

 Agenda